Love is the answer, but while you are waiting for the answer, sex raises some pretty good questions. ~Woody Allen

 When your brain is healthy, it helps you be kind, intimate, creative, thoughtful, loving, and committed with your partner.
 If your brain and thinking is dysfunctional, it can cause dysfunctional behaviors like distraction, impulsiveness, negativity, selfishness, or unfaithfulness.
 Clearly, these behaviors will undermine your chances for intimacy and love — and great sex.

 Other brain issues can impact your sex life too, including depression, anxiety, ADHD, PMS, substance abuse, and personality disorders.
-Left untreated, these issues make it nearly impossible to have healthy love and sexual relationships.
+Left untreated, these issues make it nearly impossible to have healthy unconditional love and sexual relationships.
 Emotional well-being begins in the brain and sometimes requires chemical or psychological intervention.
 Managing stress, finding life balance, and learning coping strategies, all will improve your sexual outlook.

 The Male and Female Brain